Palestinians say Israeli troops kill man in West Bank | Law-Order

 - Israel

-Israeli troops shot and killed a Palestinian man in the occupied West Bank on Sunday, the Palestinian Health Ministry said, the latest death in a monthslong spiral of violence between Israelis and Palestinians.
+Israeli troops shot and killed a Palestinian man in the occupied West Bank on Sunday following a struggle at a military checkpoint, the Palestinian Health Ministry said, the latest death in a monthslong spiral of violence between Israelis and Palestinians.

-The Israeli military said soldiers spotted a vehicle they considered suspicious which refused to stop for inspection near the West Bank town of Silwad.
-A clash broke out when the soldiers attempted to detain one of the people in the vehicle, and soldiers opened fire when one of the vehicle's passengers tried to grab a soldier's weapon.
+The circumstances of the shooting were in dispute.
+The Israeli army claimed the man tried to grab a soldier's weapon, while witnesses and relatives said he was shot while trying to defend himself during an inspection that turned violent.
+The Israeli military said soldiers spotted what they deemed a suspicious vehicle that refused to stop for a “routine inspection” near the West Bank town of Silwad.
+A clash broke out when the soldiers attempted to detain one of the people in the vehicle, and soldiers opened fire when a passenger tried to grab a soldier's weapon.

+Maher Shafiq, a Palestinian witness, said the violence erupted after motorists began honking their horns due to lengthy delays in allowing cars to pass through the checkpoint.
+He said soldiers fired a stun grenade that hit the man's car, prompting him to yell at them.

+He said soldiers began beating the man and dragged him out of the car.
+“He tried to defend himself, so one of the soldiers shot him in cold blood,” Shafiq said.

-Video circulating on social media showed what appeared to be the altercation and the sounds of two gunshots.
+A video circulating on social media showed what appeared to be an altercation, with a man struggling and jostling with a soldier, and the sounds of two gunshots before he falls to the ground.

-The Palestinian Health Ministry identified the man killed as Ahmad Kahla, 45.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)